weijia/saedjango/README.md

 Usage
 =========
-If you want to use this code base, please£º
+If you want to use this code base, pleaseï¼š

 1. Change the app name in config.yaml first.
 2. Change SECRET_KEY in rootapp/settings.py